-Plate heat exchangers are a highly useful industrial component for passively (without extra energy) controlling fluid temperatures using other fluids that may already be part of the industrial process.
-Here’s a brief explanation of how they work and their benefits, as well as links to more helpful resources.
+Plate heat exchangers (PHEs) are a highly useful industrial component for passively (without extra energy) controlling fluid temperatures using other fluids that may already be part of the industrial process.
+Here’s a brief explanation of how they work and their benefits, as well as links to additional resources on plate heat exchangers.

 Figure 1 - Exploded view of a plate heat exchanger

-Depending on the fluids you put through a heat exchanger, some materials may be better than others.
+Depending on the types of heat exchangers used and the fluids being put through the exchanger, some materials may be better than others.
 For example, if you’re using seawater to cool reactor exhaust, the salt content of the brine may corrode conventional stainless steel.
 For an application like this, you’ll need to look into titanium plates.
-The same logic applies to any particularly corrosive chemical, usually some kind of chloride compound.
+The same logic applies to any particularly corrosive chemicals, usually some kind of chloride compound.

 Modularity and Maintenance

-Plate heat exchangers are fairly easy to disassemble and reassemble, thanks to their design.
+It is fairly easy to disassemble a plate heat exchanger and then reassemble, thanks to their design.
 One benefit of this is modularity.
 If you expand your process, you don’t have to buy a new heat exchanger, simply add more plates to the one you already have.
 Another benefit is ease of maintenance.
 If your plates get fouled up, you can take it apart and clean them by hand.
 Or, if you have a water pump and the right chemicals, you can clean it the same way as you would a shell and tube heat exchanger.

 Gasketed, Brazed or Welded?